openstack/releases/PROCESS.rst

 2. Encourage release:independent projects to add the history for any releases not yet listed in their deliverable file.

+3. Remind projects using all release models to prepare their new stable branch request around the RC1 target date.

+   As soon as grenade is updated for the new branch (see the RC1 instructions that follow), projects without stable branches may start seeing issues with their grenade jobs because without the stable branch the branch selection will cause the jobs to run master->master instead of previous->master.
+At the end of Ocata this caused trouble for the Ironic team, for example.

 RC1
 ===